dystudio/cf-keycloak-buildpack/Readme.md

     env:
         KEYCLOAK_USER: admin
         KEYCLOAK_ADMIN_PASSWORD: admin
+        PROXY_ADDRESS_FORWARDING: true
     ```
 3. Run `cf push` to get the app running in a random route.

+We need the `PROXY_ADDRESS_FORWARDING` environment variable set to be `true`, as in Cloudfoundry the Keycloak app sits behind a load balancer/reverse proxy.
+This setting tells Keycloak to look at the `X-Forwarded-For` and `X-Forwarded-Proto` HTTP headers to learn which URL the user actually requested in its browser (instead of using the hostname used by the load balancer to reach this Keycloack app instance).
+See also the [Keycloack docs](https://www.keycloak.org/docs/latest/server_installation/index.html#_setting-up-a-load-balancer-or-proxy) for setting up Keycloak behind a load balancer.

 The buildpack has support to automatically deploy Service Provider Interfaces (SPI's,
 *Keycloak extensions or plugins*).
 There needs to be a `spis` directory in the application root and the jars need to match this linux file pattern to be found: `spis/*/target/libs/*.jar`.
 When the application starts, WildFly will load these